MUNsdh/readthedocs/docs/source/The Basics of Bubble.rst

 .. image:: ../_static/images/Bubble_2.png
    :width: 1000px

 Press the blue button to be taken to the Bubble editor.
 You will see a popup on the left side of the screen called "New application assistant."
-By clicking "Let's get started," you will be able to change the icon and title that displays in your app's tab when it is running, along with a few other features that will be discussed later on.
+By clicking "Let's get started," you will be able to change the icon and title that displays in your app's tab when it is running, along with a few other features.

 .. image:: ../_static/images/Bubble_3.png
    :width: 1000px